 - Tablespoon: 20 ml.

-When Australia went metric, they decided to use a larger tablespoon, so Australian metric tablespoons are larger than the rest of the world.
-There are now 4 teaspoons in an Australian metric teaspoon, putting them out of whack with the rest of the English-speaking world: New Zealand, Canada, America, South Africa, the UK, Ireland, etc, all stuck to 3 teaspoons / 15 ml.
+When Australia went metric, for reasons unknown they decided to use a larger tablespoon, so Australian metric tablespoons are larger than the rest of the world.
+There are now 4 teaspoons in an Australian metric tablespoon, putting them out of whack with the rest of the English-speaking world: New Zealand, Canada, America, South Africa, the UK, Ireland, US, etc, all stuck to 3 teaspoons / 15 ml.
 Many European countries did as well.